varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/markowitz.md

 The ideas of this chapter closely follow Part II (chapters 5 - 8) of Bodie, Kane, and Marcus {cite}`Bodie:2011ug`.
 In particular, in this chapter:

-* We introduce {ref}`content:references:markowitz` for a general portfolio of risk-free and risky assets
+* We introduce {ref}`content:references:markowitz` for a portfolio of risky and risk-free assets
 * We introduce {ref}`content:references:markowitz-solution` and
 * We we explore the question  {ref}`content:references:markowitz-solution-test`
 ---